BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 }
 ```

-- `website <string>` Website of the LSP.
-  - MUST be at most 256 characters long.
 - `options <object>` All options supported by the LSP.
   - `min_channel_confirmations <uint8>` Minimum number of block confirmations before the LSP accepts a channel as confirmed and sends [channel_ready](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md#the-channel_ready-message) (previously `funding_locked`).
     - MAY be 0 to allow 0conf channels.